 Snapping photos of newborns is something that eager parents have been doing since photography became available to the consumer masses.
 And even though photographic technology has improved dramatically since George Eastman created the first roll-film camera for Kodak in 1888, still there are plenty of people who make classic blunders with their baby pictures.

-If you want every photo to perfectly capture moments in your infant’s life, here are just a few photography mistakes you should try to avoid.
+If you want to capture natural photos of your baby, here are just a few photography mistakes you should try to avoid.

 If you’ve never taken photography classes, you shouldn’t be surprised to discover that your photos suffer from issues like improper composition and lighting.

 Luckily, you can use photo editing software to crop photos, erase distracting backgrounds, and deal with red-eye, lens flare, and so on.

 What you cannot do is fix bad lighting.

 Even if you’re able to correct lighting snafus to some degree, you’ll never get the same quality that proper lighting can provide.

 So make sure you have adequate light and pay attention to shadows when you’re snapping pics of your newborn.

 Let’s be clear about one thing right off the bat: posing babies is hard work!